 To qualify for invoice discounting, your business needs to have an established method of credit collection.
 But you also need a track record that proves that your clients pay on time.
 Without this, funders can’t guarantee that they’ll be repaid by your customers after advancing the money to you.

-The alternative is invoice factoring, which is disclosed and customers pay your financier directly when the invoice is due.
+An alternative is invoice factoring, which is disclosed and customers pay your financier directly when the invoice is due.
 This also means the financier is the one to deal with your customers rather than you, making them aware of the financing facility.

-CHOCS can sometimes work out cheaper without the extra admin costs involved with having the financier chasing your clients for payment.
+CHOCC can sometimes work out cheaper without the extra admin costs involved with having the financier chasing your clients for payment.

 It is also good for companies who raise multiple invoices of lower value (for example, one of £50, one of £100, one of £150 etc.).
 Unlike with a factoring arrangement, your funder doesn’t have to chase a large number of clients on your behalf.